What is the Food Movement and How does it Improve Overall Nutritional Practices?

 Health Activists and Nutritionists in Movements

 It can be agreed and understood why health activists do not want to be part of the food industry nor have partnerships. .
-Probably because it seems all the food industry does is take our healthy recipes or ideas and skew them.
-Most new restaurants are bought out by the QSR industry, and all the effort they put into creating their healthier types of franchise are now changed overnight.
-Their justification is to make them seem more comfortable to create, while their idea is really to push more food out of a fast-food window.
-They take our recipes and use them as additional ways to sell to their target market.
+One reason is probably because it seems all the food industry does is take our healthy recipes or ideas and skew them, and use them as additional ways to sell to their target market.
+Most new restaurants are bought out by the QSR industry, and all the effort new business owners put into creating their healthier types of franchises are now changed overnight.
+The QSR industry tries to justify themselves to make themselves appear to be new healthy innovators, while their idea is to really push more food out of a fast-food window.